ricardoguimaraes2021/windows10script/README.md

 # Ultimate Windows 10 Script
-This script is the culmination of many scripts and gists from github with features of my own.
-I am building this script to be a swiss army knife of Windows tools to help setup and optimize machines.
+This script is the culmination of many scripts and gists from github

-## My Additions
+## Additions
 - One command to run
 - Full GUI implementation
 - Winget install